 More than a online portal

 The Weisse Liste sees itself as more than just a portal; it is also a platform for projects.
 Its aim is to bring together partners with the same goals and to cooperate with them both in developing new information sectors and in disseminating the results.
 The project is funded jointly by the Bertelsmann Stiftung and the umbrella organisation of the main patients’ and consumers’ associations.
-The patients’ mandatory of the German federal government, Karl-Josef-Laumann, is patron of the Weisse Liste and since 2011, Weisse Liste gemeinnützige GmbH, a wholly-owned subsidiary of the Bertelsmann Stiftung, has been responsible for the operation and ongoing development of the portal.
+The patients’ mandatory of the German federal government, Claudia Schmidtke, is patron of the Weisse Liste and since 2011, Weisse Liste gemeinnützige GmbH, a wholly-owned subsidiary of the Bertelsmann Stiftung, has been responsible for the operation and ongoing development of the portal.